blue-build/modules/modules/gschema-overrides/README.md

   `gsettings list-recursively`

-  You should use this command everytime when you want to apply some setting,<br />
+  You should use this command everytime when you want to apply some setting override,<br />
-  to be sure that it's listed
+  to ensure that it's listed as available.

 **Gschema.override files don't support relocatable schemas & locking settings.**<br />
 For that functionality, you should use `dconf-update-service` module.

+Relocatable schemas are rare, so most users won't run into this scenario.

 ### Example of relocatable schemas
 ```